marcelorhmaia/MDM-HGS-CVRP/README.md

 When using this algorithm (or part of it) in derived academic studies, please refer to the following papers:

 [1] Maia, M. R. H., Plastino, A., Souza, U. S. (2024).
 An improved hybrid genetic search with data mining for the CVRP.
-Networks. https://doi.org/10.1002/net.22213 (Available [HERE](https://onlinelibrary.wiley.com/share/author/AZEHMWNPWREGZN3AUQ7F?target=10.1002/net.22213)).
+Networks, 83, 692–711. https://doi.org/10.1002/net.22213 (Available [HERE](https://onlinelibrary.wiley.com/share/author/AZEHMWNPWREGZN3AUQ7F?target=10.1002/net.22213)).

 [2] Vidal, T. (2022).
 Hybrid genetic search for the CVRP: Open-source implementation and SWAP* neighborhood.
 Computers & Operations Research, 140, 105643.